shubhampandkar/shubhampandkar/README.md

 Hello!

 My name is Shubham Pandkar and welcome to my Project Portfolio!
 A little bit about me.
-I am a Graduate student at New Jersey Institute of Technology where I major in Data Science.
+I graduated at New Jersey Institute of Technology where I major in Data Science.
-Currently I am working as a Software Engineer in Machine Learning Intern at Tango Consulting Inc.

 Now I focus on programming for whatever problems come my way, automating my life wherever I can and conducting analysis on topics that interest me!